-Long time member Don Campbell recently provided a DVD made from old videotape he shot during the move to the new site in approx 1984 and then the Royal National Park crossing being reinstated in 1994.
+Long time museum member Don Campbell recently provided a DVD made from old videotape he shot during the move to the new site, and then the Royal National Park crossing being reinstated for tramway operations.

 So here are two segments of Don’s work recording two significant milestones in the history of the Sydney Tramway Museum.

 Early operations at the ‘new’ site and movement of tramcars from the old site to the new.

 This video covers the first few months of traffic operations at the new site, with O 1111, R1 1979, and P 1497 providing passenger services.
 Of note is the Railway Square Waiting Shed and Signal Box still under reconstruction, Tramway Ave yet to be sealed, and the running shed/display hall still yet to be extended.
 Also documented is the move of several trams from the old Royal National Park depot, to the current museum.
 The trams seen in the move are Brisbane Phoenix car 548, Brisbane Drop-Centre car 295, Brisbane Ten Bench car 71, Essanee rail grinder 3, and Melbourne W2 392.
 Further trams would be moved in later months, with the old site completely cleared by March 1989.